 Volkswagen, started in 1937 by the German Labour Front, is now the biggest car maker in Europe.
 Over the years, Volkswagen has shown a strong commitment to new ideas and high quality.
 Known first for the famous Beetle, the company now includes luxury brands like Audi, Bentley, and Porsche.

-Volkswagen focuses on being reliable, eco-friendly, and tech-savvy.
-These values help them adapt to what customers want and keep a strong place in the market.
+Volkswagen focuses on reliability, eco-friendliness, and tech-savvy.
+These values help it adapt to customers’ needs and maintain a strong position in the market.

-The name ‘Volkswagen’ means ‘people’s car,’ highlighting their goal to make quality cars for everyone.
-Their dedication to these core values has helped them through both good times and tough challenges in the car industry.
+The name Volkswagen means ‘people’s car,’ highlighting Volkswagen’s goal to make quality cars for everyone.
+Volkswagen’s dedication to these core values has helped it through both good times and tough challenges in the car industry.

 Popular Models